History of hypertext: Jorge Luis Borges - The Garden of Forking Paths

-Umberto Eco has also referenced Finnegans Wake in the same way.
+James Joyce - Finnegans Wake

+In "The Role of the Reader", Umberto Eco drew the following semiotic schema, "tracing possible nodes of association linking the words 'Neanderthal,' 'Meander,' and 'Tale' from which Joyce formed the transformative word 'Meandertale.'
+The newly coined word 'Meandertale' appears to signify the very name of the process that forms it: a meandering quest for associations between words — a quest in which these associations simultaneously tell the story of the words' evolution and transform them.
+In such a well-ventilated world, perhaps one necessary constraint might be to assume that no word suffers more than six degrees of separation from any other:"

+Eco's description of the process of decoding the puns in Finnegans Wake evokes the notion of hypertext buried in James Joyce's writing:

+"The field that we have outlined utilizes only a restricted quantity of the lexemes existing in Finnegans Wake.
+While it would be interesting to trace the entire system of interconnections, such a task would require one to reduce the work, a layer at a time, to each of its possible readings.
+Every lexeme in every reading might then become the patriarch of a new chain of associations, sending back to other fields, so that by connecting the fields together, one could trace an unending ribbon of associations.
+Every word of the book becomes the main issue that introduces every other word, a sort of topological maze in which everything is both the deep 'inside' and the peripheral 'outside.'"

+Information system thinking

 Later, several scholars entered the scene who believed that humanity was drowning in information, causing foolish decisions and duplicating efforts among scientists.
 These scholars proposed or developed proto-hypertext systems predating electronic computer technology.
 For example, in the early 20th century, two visionaries attacked the cross-referencing problem through proposals based on labor-intensive, brute force methods.
 Paul Otlet proposed a proto-hypertext concept based on his monographic principle, in which all documents would be decomposed down to unique phrases stored on index cards.
 In the 1930s, H.G.
 Wells proposed the creation of a World Brain.

 Michael Buckland summarized the very advanced pre-World War II development of microfilm based on rapid retrieval devices, specifically the microfilm based workstation proposed by Leonard Townsend in 1938 and the microfilm and photoelectronic based selector, patented by Emanuel Goldberg in 1931.
 Buckland concluded: "The pre-war information retrieval specialists of continental Europe, the 'documentalists,' largely disregarded by post-war information retrieval specialists, had ideas that were considerably more advanced than is now generally realized."
 But, like the manual index card model, these microfilm devices provided rapid retrieval based on pre-coded indices and classification schemes published as part of the microfilm record without including the link model which distinguishes the modern concept of hypertext from content or category based information retrieval.